elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/proxy-and-reflect.md

 ---

-### Explain the function of the Reflect built-in JavaScript object?
+### Can you explain the function of the Reflect built-in JavaScript object?

 <details>
   <summary><strong>View Answer:</strong></summary>